falent/googleHomeAssistantExpressNodeJS/README.md

 `sudo docker run -it --name mongo_database --network myNetwork bitnami/mongodb:latest`

-your database is listening on port 27017.
+Your database is listening on port 27017.
 The name of the container will be "mongo_database".
 To request your database from node.js you need to call this address:
 `mongodb://mongo_database:27017`

 ##### MySQL